Mastic: benefits, dosage, contraindications

 Antimicrobial

-There is in vitro evidence of antibacterial and antifungal activity of mastic extract.
-In humans, chewing mastic gum has antibacterial effects in the mouth and helps reduce the growth of certain pathogens responsible for cavities and tooth decay.
+There is in vitro evidence of the antibacterial and antifungal activity of mastic extract.
+In humans, chewing mastic gum has antibacterial effects in the mouth and can reduce the growth of certain pathogens that cause cavities and tooth decay.
 It could therefore be used as a natural alternative product for the prevention of periodontitis.
-Mastic gum also shows antibacterial effects against Helicobacter pylori.
-Several studies have shown its potential effectiveness in eliminating many other foodborne pathogens and microorganisms like Staphylococcus aureus, Lactobacillus plantarum, Pseudomonas fragi, and Salmonella enteritidis.
+Mastic gum also has antibacterial effects against Helicobacter pylori.
+Several studies have shown its potential effectiveness in eliminating many other foodborne pathogens and microorganisms such as Staphylococcus aureus, Lactobacillus plantarum, Pseudomonas fragi, and Salmonella enteritidis.

 Usages associés